nenosinc/iCloudDocumentSync/README.md

 iCloud Document Sync is a great way to use iCloud document storage in your iOS app.
 Below are a few key project features and highlights.
 * Sync, Upload, Read, Write, Share, Save, Remove, and Edit any iCloud document in only one line of code.
 * Just drag and drop the iCloud Framework (`iCloud.framework`) into your project and you can begin using iCloud - no complicated setup
-* Access in-depth documentation with docsets, code comments, and verbose logging
 * Useful delegate methods and properties let you access and manage advanced iCloud features
-* Manage any kind of file with iCloud through use of NSData
+* Manage any kind of file with iCloud through use of `Data` or your own `UIDocument` subclass
-* iOS Sample-app to illustrate how easy it is to use iCloud Document Sync
+* iOS sample app to illustrate how easy it is to use iCloud Document Sync
 * Frequent updates to the project based on user issues and requests
 * Easily contribute to the project